Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Senkovi’s personal theory was that the pressure of being in the middle of the food chain was an essential prerequisite for complex intelligence.
 Like humans (and like Portiid spiders, had he only known), octopuses had developed in a world where they were both hunter and hunted.
 Top predators, in Senkovi’s assessment, were an intellectual dead end. - **Adrian Tchaikovsky, Children of Ruin**
 - She understands, in a real and immediate way, how she stands on the backs of giants, and that her own back, too, will be strong enough to bear the weight of many generations to come. - **Adrian Tchaikovsky, Children of Time**
 - And part of the reason you are able to contribute so significantly to this project is that you are not burdened by unnecessary knowledge.
 Some of it might help you, I agree, but some of it would also narrow your options, steer your thoughts in one particular direction, prevent you from seeing all there is to see.
 Since I cannot know which information would hinder your thought processes, I find it best to provide you only with what you really need to know. - **Sylvain Neuvel, Sleeping Giants**
+- To steal ideas from one person is plagiarism.
+To steal from many is research. - **Wilson Mizner**
+- Even though most of us cannot separate science from superstition or technology from magic. - **Peter Thiel**

 ### Neuroscience